coder-mike/microvium/doc/native-vm/memory-management.md

 `vm_Value` is a 16-bit type that may directly embed a value, or may reference an allocation in the GC heap.
 It's safe to copy/assign instances of `vm_Value` without risk of tearing, since it's a fixed-size type.
 However, be aware that every instance of a `vm_Value` that is not within a registered `vm_Handle` is subject to become invalid at the time of garbage collection (e.g. it may become a dangling pointer).

+## Handles in Node.js hosts

+There is no need to manually track handles in Node.js hosts.
+The node native module wraps a handle for every value.
+Node.js has it's own GC which frees these values, including their handles.